bre7/Paw-CharlesJSONImporter/README.md

 # Charles JSON (chlsj) Importer for Paw

-WIP Charles JSON importer for Paw (PRs, suggestions, etc. are always welcome) 😁
+WIP Charles Proxy JSON (used in Charles for iOS) importer for Paw (PRs, suggestions, etc. are always welcome) 😁

 ## TODO: